-- Currently TD Ameritrade provides about eleven million clients (9/30/18) with investing and trading services; these clients have more than $1.3 trillion in assets.
+Currently TD Ameritrade provides over ten million clients with investing and trading services; these clients have more than $1.0 trillion in assets.

 TD Ameritrade is basically the best choice if you want to find a broker that values their customers, offer a wide range of services and is constantly innovating.
 Yet, if you want to cut costs, you should seek elsewhere as the fees that TD Ameritrade charges are slightly higher when compared with other service providers within the industry.